 - General information about supplementary insurance on the The Society for Patients Rights in Israel's English website

-- Information in English on the Clalit health plan's additional health services plans from the Clalit website
+- Service Book in English on the Clalit health plan's additional health services plans

 - Information in English on the Maccabi health plan's additional health services plans from the Maccabi website